sentioxyz/docs/quickstart.md

 npx @sentio/cli@latest create $PROJECT_NAME
 ```

 The commands will generate a template project based on [X2Y2 token](https://github.com/X2Y2-io/x2y2-sdk).
 This should be a good starting point to write your own processor logic.
-It is also possible to create template projects for other types of chains, please refer [CLI Reference](developer-guides/cli-reference.md#sentio-create).&#x20;
+It is also possible to create template projects for other types of chains, please refer [CLI Reference](developer-guides/cli-reference#sentio-create).&#x20;

-{% hint style="info" %}
+> ℹ️
-You can directly **modify the code (**`src/processor.ts`**)** to fit your use case as well.
+>
-{% endhint %}
+> You can directly **modify the code (**`src/processor.ts`**)** to fit your use case as well.

 Sentio has a list of builtin ABIs.
 We also support custom ABIs for your own project.
-See [decoding-from-custom-abis.md](developer-guides/sdk-guide/decoding-from-custom-abis.md "mention") for more details.&#x20;
+See [decoding-from-custom-abis](decoding-from-custom-abis "mention") for more details.&#x20;

-For more information on how to write a processor you can refer to [processor-basic.md](developer-guides/sdk-guide/processor-basic.md "mention")
+For more information on how to write a processor you can refer to [processor-basic](processor-basic "mention")

 ## Step 5: Upload Processor